SDTC-CPMed/multi-organ_DigiTwin/README.md

 through ligands secreated into the blood (explain detailed criteria).
 A Multi-organ MCDM (MO-MCDM) was then constructed including all interactions between all the organs.

+As the NicheNet database consists of intercellular interactions in humans, the gene names were translated to their human orthologs.
+The translation file used for our studies is provided in /data/orthologous_translation_file.txt.
+To run this code on any other dataset, it is recommended to download the orthologs from Ensembl as described [here](#https://www.ensembl.info/2009/01/21/how-to-get-all-the-orthologous-genes-between-two-species/).

 /codes/NicheNet_analysis.R

 ### Ranking of URs based on their downstream effect